 The Duke Department of Neurology is seeking candidates for its Headache Fellowship program.
 Candidates should be board-eligible or certified physicians who are interested in headache and head pain.
 This one-year fellowship program is accredited by the United Council for Neurologic Subspecialties.

 Our one year, multidisciplinary clinical fellowship prepares the graduating neurology resident to practice and lead a multiple sclerosis center of excellence.

-The Duke Department of Neurology's Neurocritical Care Fellowship program trains academic-minded neurointensivists with an emphasis on superb clinical training and future career planning.
-The 24-month, UCNS-accreddited program accepts two fellows per year.
+The Duke Department of Neurology's Neurocritical Care Fellowship program trains neurointensivists with an emphasis on broad based training in critical care and creating future leaders of neurocritical care.